Sarosim/2048/README.md

 - recording position and value of all tiles currently on the board into the `gamePlayHistory` array,
 - recording the current score to the `scoreHistory` array,
-- shifting the tiles by passing the direction into the function handling the move `shiftTiles(direction)`.
+- shifting the tiles by passing the direction into the function handling the move `shiftTiles(direction)`,
-- checks if there was a move
+- checks if there was a move (new tiles are only to be created if tiles were actually sliding, if a user indicated a direction, but there are no tiles to be moved that way, no new tile needed)
-- if there was a move then generates a new tile, checks whether there is a potential move otherwise it is game over;
+- if there was a move then generates a new tile,
+- checks whether there is a potential move, otherwise it is game over,
-- updates the score
+- updates the score,
 - checks if the aim of the game was reached.

 ### Ending the game